rradoychev/react-mixer-embed/README.md

+Lightweight component for embedding mixer.com video and chat into React applications.

 # React Mixer Embed Video and Chat
-### Lightweight component for embedding mixer into React applications.

 ### Available options:
  * =============================================================================